vadikko2/python-cqrs/README.md

 ## Saga Pattern

-The package implements the Choreographic Saga pattern for managing distributed transactions across multiple services or operations.
+The package implements the Orchestrated Saga pattern for managing distributed transactions across multiple services or operations.
 Sagas enable eventual consistency by executing a series of steps where each step can be compensated if a subsequent step fails.

 ### Key Features